 That’s why many companies invest in workplace giving solutions to effectively track each task, their CSR initiatives, their goals, and any pending requests.
 There are many types of workplace giving platforms, so be sure to look for tools that meet your company’s needs.

-More specifically, if you’re running a matching gift, volunteer grant, or payroll deduction program, below are some key features to look for in your workplace giving solution:
+More specifically, if you’re running a matching gift, volunteer grant, or payroll deduction program, below are key features to look for in your workplace giving solution:

 - Centralized employee donation tracking

 - Streamlined approval process for nonprofit types, donation matches, and volunteer grants